 Questions about the 1095-C?

-If you have additional questions about your Form 1095-C, please contact the University of Pittsburgh’s Benefits Department at firstname.lastname@example.org.
+If you did not receive a 1095-C but believe you should have, or if you have additional questions, please contact the University of Pittsburgh’s Benefits Department at email@example.com.
 You may also visit www.irs.gov or www.healthcare.gov to learn more.

-If you’re not sure what the codes on the document mean, please visit www.mytaxform.com/form-1095-decoder for an interactive Form 1095-C Decoder to learn more.
+If you’re not sure what the codes on the document mean, you can use an interactive Form 1095-C Decoder at www.mytaxform.com/form-1095-decoder.

 What is a Form 1095-C?